 The appliance, flue & chimney must be cleaned and checked internally and externally regularly in use and especially after a period of disuse (e.g. after summer).
-Lift down the baffle at least weekly to check for build up of soot or debris on the top from the flue pipe.
-A slot is provided in the front edge of the baffle plate for the multi tool to prevent the need to get hands dirty doing this job.
+Remove the side liners and lift down the baffle at least weekly to check for build up of soot or debris on the top from the flue pipe.
 Remove the baffle and check the flue spigot and connector is fully clear at regular intervals.
 The chimney and flue connector must be swept at least annually, more often when used with sooty fuels or damp wood.
 A wire centred sweeps brush with guide wheel is recommended.
 Any loose, broken or leaking joints or flue ways MUST be repaired immediately.